Sri175/image-classifier/README.md

-# image-classifier
-classification of the images with and without helmet
 # Helmet Detection Image Classifier

 This project is an image classifier that categorizes images into two classes: with helmet and without helmet.
 The classifier is built using TensorFlow and Keras.